 The ICU environment is a very chaotic setting with critically ill patients demanding 100% focus from the bedside nurses who are responsible for their care.
-Given the constant and sometimes overwhelming demands placed on ICU nurses, they have little time to take on any extra burdens, yet glucose control using today’s technology has been shown to take up to 2 hours of nursing time per day per patient.
-Even then, safe and effective glucose control remains difficult to achieve, with ICU patients still suffering from high rates of hypoglycemia, hyperglycemia and large glucose variability despite the best efforts of the ICU nursing staff.
+Given the constant and sometimes overwhelming demands placed on ICU nurses, they have little time to take on any extra burdens, yet glucose control using today’s technology has been shown to take up to 2 hours of nursing time per patient per day.
+Even then, safe and effective glucose control remains difficult to achieve, with ICU patients still suffering from high rates of hypoglycemia, hyperglycemia and large glucose variability, despite the best efforts of the ICU nursing staff.
 Poor performance with regards to these three glucose control metrics can increase overall ICU patient morbidity and mortality rates by up to 40%.

-This will allow the nurse to spend up to 115 more minutes a day on direct patient care, which should serve to improve the overall quality of patient care.
-In addition, the AI based Artificial Pancreas system will be able to safely and effectively keep the ICU patient’s blood glucose level in the range that the treating physician feels is most appropriate, while at the same time avoiding the glucose metrics than can increase ICU patients morbidity/mortality rates – hypoglycemia, hyperglycemia and increased glucose variability.
+This will allow the nurse to spend up to 100 more minutes a day on direct patient care, which should serve to improve the overall quality of patient care.
+In addition, the FUSION Artificial Pancreas system will be able to safely and effectively keep the ICU patient’s blood glucose level in the range that the treating physician feels is most appropriate, while at the same time avoiding the glucose metrics than can increase ICU patients morbidity/mortality rates – hypoglycemia, hyperglycemia and increased glucose variability.

 Effective glucose control will have the direct effect of improving patient outcomes and saving healthcare resources, and the indirect effect of allowing the nursing staff to spend more time on direct patient care which should serve to improve the overall quality of care and patient experience.